Neural Eigenfunctions Are Structured Representation Learners: Experiments

 \cref{table:6} displays the comparison on test accuracy (summarized over 10 runs).
-Neural Eigenmap has demonstrated superior performance over the baselines across multiple settings.
-Relieving the $\mathtt{stop\_gradient}$ constraint further improves the accuracy, which is consistent with the phenomenon in vision tasks.
-In particular, \emph{Laplacian Eigenmap + MLP} underperforms Neural Eigenmap because the representations yielded by Laplacian Eigenmap contains only undecorated spectral information of the graph Laplacian, while the representations of Neural Eigenmap are \emph{the outputs of the encoder}, which correspond to a kind of harmonized Laplacian Eigenmap according to the node features.
+Neural Eigenmap has shown superior performance over the baselines across multiple settings. \emph{Laplacian Eigenmap + MLP} underperforms Neural Eigenmap because the representations yielded by Laplacian Eigenmap contain only undecorated spectral information of the graph Laplacian, while the representations of Neural Eigenmap are \emph{the outputs of the encoder}, which correspond to a kind of harmonized Laplacian Eigenmap according to the node features.
 Nevertheless, one limitation of Neural Eigenmap is that its training cost is substantially higher than the baselines (due to the large encoder).

 \textbf{Test cost.}\; In the test phase, Neural Eigenmap makes predictions through a forward pass, while GCN still needs to aggregate information from the graph.
 Therefore, Neural Eigenmap is more efficient than GCN at test time--- GCN's prediction time for a test datum is $0.3818$s, while for Neural Eigenmap this is $0.0013$s~(on an RTX 3090 GPU).